StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * `haarcascade_eye_tree_eyeglasses.xml`: classifier you can find from OpenCV.

 ### Procedure Folder
-Codes in this folder displays how our algorithms processing an image.
+Codes in this folder displays how our algorithms processing an image.**Notice: Codes in this folder will not need explicit IDE.
+Only OpenCV environemnt needed.**

 * `main.cpp`: program entrance and processing this [image](http://www.nipic.com/show/1/11/fe8b096e1238b796.html).
 * `includes.h`: include all headers.
+* `CVEx.h`: extend OpenCV algorithms and used in main.cpp
 * `haarcascade_eye_tree_eyeglasses.xml`: classifier you can find from OpenCV.